Prepare for each stage of the admissions process and present your best self on your corps member application.

 Tips For Your Interview

 The interview consists of three major components, all of which take place over one day.
-The components are: a five-minute sample teaching lesson, a group activity, and a one-on-one interview.
-Interviewing can be done in person at sites around the country or virtually, via Zoom, an online video conferencing service.
+The components are: a five-minute sample teaching lesson, a case activity, and a one-on-one interview.
+Due to COVID-19 precautions, all interviews will take place virtually this season, via Zoom, an online video conferencing service.